 “As teachers, we take it home with us,” Templeton said.
 “Until the grading is done, the job is not done … We are technically billed to spend 10 or 20 hours per week with our responsibilities, but many GAs must spend more than that and can end up doing 30 hours per week or more.”

 The financial and professional pressure placed on GAs hits parents especially hard.
-Their current contract has just six weeks of unpaid parental leave, and their health insurance has no provision for vision or dental care, both critical services for young children.
+Their current contract has no provision for parental leave, paid or unpaid, and their health insurance has no provision for vision or dental care, both critical services for young children.

 Graduate assistants should not have to choose between heavy student debt and a crippling workload, nor should they have to compromise family for academics.
 Given the countless hours of teaching and research that graduate assistants give to our school, USF has a moral obligation to compensate them fairly.